earthly/earthly/docs/cloud/cloud-secrets.md

 In order to be able to use cloud secrets, you need to first register an Earthly Cloud account.
 Visit [Earthly Cloud](https://cloud.earthly.dev) to sign up for free.

 Then, you need create an Earthly project.
-To do that, you may use the command web interface, or the command.
+To do that, you may use the web interface or the command...

 ```bash
 earthly project create <project-name>